Welcome!

 Shakespeare’s Plants

 As a bonus, the complete collection of paintings will include every plant mentioned by Shakespeare.
-My earliest compositions coincidentally included many of Shakespeare's plants as allusions to avian habitats, food sources, and nesting materials.
+My earliest compositions coincidentally included many of Shakespeare's plants to reference avian habitats, food sources, and nesting materials.
 When I realized this overlap, I committed to having Shakespeare's 182 botanical species represented in the artwork.
 I refer to early modern botanical illustrations to capture how each plant looked in the 16th and 17th centuries.

 Shakespeare's plants have a visual presence in the artwork; however, the written summaries are exclusively dedicated to Shakespeare's birds, so the project maintains its avian focus.